sebHanssen/GameLauncher/README.md

 Before I started writing anything, I decided to make a plan.
 I made a sketch of the design, and planned out the basic functionality I wanted in my project.

-This is what I ended up with
+This is what I ended up with:
 ![Sketch of Game Launcher](Resources/Sketch.png "Sketch")

 Visualizing the way I want it to turn out first, makes it easier to code afterwards.